 - Vik to Fjallsarlon = 2h15 drive

 - Höfn to Fjallsarlon = 1h10 drive

-- There is a large parking area above the lagoon.
-The views are impressive from there (see picture below)
+- There is a large parking area

-- There can be big variance in the number and size of icebergs.
+- There can be big variances in the number and size of icebergs.
 But it is always nice.
 If there are none or little icebergs you can see the details of the glacier.
 If you have many icebergs well, you have those pictures below

 - In Summer do not get too close to the big Seagulls which are protecting their nests

-- You can find food at the Fjallsarlon Frost Restaurant nearby
+- You can find food at the Fjallsarlon Frost Restaurant nearby in Summer

 - Glacier lagoon Boat tours are proposed to get closer to the glacier - Book your seat

 - And Check out my complete article with detailed suggestions and tips on what to wear and pack for Iceland to stay warm and comfortable